FocusedDiversity/synaptiq-full-stack-challenge/README.md

 The expectation is that you should set a timer for an hour and get done what you can.
 You are welcome to have fun and complete bonus tasks or add your own.

+## What to do

+There's a series of failing tests for both the frontend (in Cypress and Jest) that are failing.
+This is kinda pure TDD - the goal is to get Cypress test passing for the frontend and/or the backend Jest tests passing.

+You're making a TODO MVC app - something simple that adds tasks, completes tasks, deletes tasks, etc.

+Have fun with it - show how you'd build this out and try not to get stuck on the "setup" (thus why we created the boilerplate for you)

 ## How we evaluate

 Our code challenge is a conversation starter.
 It's used to talk through your thought process.